Historians: Read Tag List

 What Does This Article Cover?

-This article introduces points/tags in historians and explains why most Intelligence Hub historian solutions begin by building a list of in-scope points/tags.
-It then outlines starter-solution patterns by historians for assembling that list.
+This article introduces points and tags in historians and explains why some Intelligence Hub historian-related data pipeline solutions begin by building a list of points or tags.
+The article describes starter solutions by historians.

 An overview of points and tags

-In historians, a single measurement/data stream (temperature, pressure, flow, motor current, etc.) is a point or tag.
+In historians, a single measurement or data stream (temperature, pressure, flow, motor current, etc.) is a point or tag.
 Vendors use the terms differently, but both refer to a time-series variable stored in the historian.

 Why start with a list?
-The scope of an Intelligence Hub pipeline is typically a subset of the historian’s points/tags.
-One of the first steps is therefore to obtain the list of in-scope points/tags that downstream inputs will use.
+The scope of an Intelligence Hub pipeline is typically a subset of the historian’s points or tags.
+One of the first steps is therefore to obtain the list of in-scope points or tags that downstream Connection Inputs will use.

 General Intelligence Hub design considerations for obtaining a list of tags